ethan-ck/Alexandria/Networking/IPv6 Addressing.md

 - Only do lab 4.9.5 2x (it's long)
 	- This lab wants you to make use of the command line tools, as well as use everything we learned (where do you look to find important information?)
 	- use PowerShell instead of command prompt
+	- How many hops?
+(Traceroute)
+	- Remember the exhibits menu we get the IP address
+	- 4 hops is the answer
+	- The name of the device on the third hop is PF sense
+	- NIC port, lights are good
 	-